codevalley/friday-api/docs/guides/deploy-publish.md

 1. Create an Ubuntu-based DigitalOcean droplet.
 2. Install Docker + Docker Compose.
 3. Clone your FastAPI-based repository.
-4. Containerize the app, MySQL, and Redis.
+4. Containerize the app, Redis.
 5. Configure environment variables & volumes for persistent data.
 6. Launch via `docker compose up -d`.
 7. Add a domain, set up SSL (via container or Nginx directly).
 8. Keep the droplet & images updated.

 By following the script-based approach (like `deploy.sh`) or a Git-based CI/CD pipeline, you can seamlessly pull new code and rebuild your stack with minimal downtime.
 Logging is handled by standard Docker logs or by mounting volumes.
-Persistent volumes store MySQL/Redis data.
+Persistent volumes store Redis data.
 For better resilience, schedule backups or snapshots in DigitalOcean.

 **Done!** Now you have a robust, Dockerized, repeatable deployment process for your web app on DigitalOcean.